 Many interactive training platforms only offer interactive content formats to live within their online academy.
 These limitations surrounding content formats make your L&D program more resource-heavy and confusing for learners switching between multiple platforms.

 The same idea applies to organizations that want to use interactive training to engage several personas—such as employees, students, and customers.

-Despite the multitude of benefits learning and development opportunities provide to both customers and employees, many modern organizations are forced into a culture of doing more with less.
+Despite the multitude of benefits learning and development opportunities to customers and employees, many modern organizations are forced into a culture of doing more with less.